 True addiction is a compulsive physiological need for and use of a habit-forming substance known to be physically, psychologically or socially harmful.
 Over-the-counter nasal sprays don't cause the physiological cravings that mark an addiction.

-To prevent rebound congestion, use over-the-counter decongestant nasal sprays for no more than five days in a row, with as few doses as possible each day.
+To prevent rebound congestion, use over-the-counter decongestant nasal sprays for no more than three days in a row, with as few doses as possible each day.
 Prescription nasal sprays containing steroids don't cause this rebound effect, so they can be used on a daily basis for years.

 See more Expert Answers

 - DeShazo RD, et al. Pharmacotherapy of allergic rhinitis. https://www.uptodate.com/contents/search.
 Accessed Nov.
 18, 2020.